clobrano/clobrano/README.md

 ### 🔭 I’m currently...

 - Aiming to a full time job in Open source ✨
-- Dedicated to continuous learning.
+- Dedicated to continuous learning 📖

 ### 📫 Connect with me